Tech-at-DU/ACS-2420-Introduction-to-iOS-Development/Lessons/01-Autolayout/README.md

 - If you set the left, top, right, and bottom edges Autolayout will be able to caluclate the position and size.
 - If you set the left and right edges the width will be automatically calculated.
 This also applies to the height.
+- If you set the width and height you'll need to set the position.
+This could be align center.

 <!-- > -->